SireneNova/Portfolio/Python/Version34/WebPageGenerator/ReadMe.md

 ___
 ## Objective
 * Create a program that generates a basic webpage with text.
-* Build off this program and create an interface that allows the user to customize what is written on the page.
+* Create an interface that allows the user to customize what is written on the page.
-* Build off this program and create a backend database that saves previous entries into a selection list from which page text can be chosen.
+* Create a backend database that saves previous entries into a selection list from which page text can be chosen.

 ## Steps Taken
 * Wrote a python file that opens a basic web page (P70Drill-webPage).